Rajiv9910/Cloud-security-projects/05-vpc-peering/readme.md

 Each VPC contains its own CIDR block and routing configuration.
 Communication between the networks was enabled by creating a peering connection and updating route tables to route traffic between the VPC CIDR ranges.

+Route tables in each VPC were updated so that traffic destined for the other VPC’s CIDR block was routed through the peering connection.

+The diagram below illustrates the two VPC environments, their route tables, the peering connection between them, and the connectivity validation performed between EC2 instances.

 ![VPC Peering Architecture](images/vpc-peering-architecture.png)

 ---